Books - I'm sure many birders will have large collections with some detailed editions & magazines etc. For info, the ones I use the most are:-

 ID Guide....
 "Merlin by the Cornell Lab" - take a photo of the bird (or use description), put it on Merlin with a location & date and it gives suggested ID.
 Quality of ID depends on quality of picture but often correct + gives alternative ID's with explanations.
 App is free on Android & iPhone.

 Reference & Bird Calls....
-"Collins Bird Guide App" - £12.99 on Android or iphone but welll worth it - includes all the birds you're likely to come across with pictures and also "Songs & Calls".
+"Collins Bird Guide App" - £14.99 on Android or iPhone for the European version or £6.99 for just the main (nearly 300) UK birds but well worth it - includes most the birds you're likely to come across with pictures and also "Songs & Calls".

 Bird Calls..... "www.xeno-canto.org" - Website with every bird song/call you could think of to download in mp3 format - free of charge.